jutytu/Higgs-transformers/README.md

 # Higgs-transformers

-This repository contains the work from my research internship in the CMS group at my university.
+This repository contains the work from a research internship in the CMS group at my university.
 The project focused on using transformer-based architectures to improve the reconstruction of tau lepton kinematics in Higgs boson decays.
 The motivation comes from studying the CP properties of the Higgs through the acoplanarity angle ($\phi_{CP}$), which is sensitive to the Higgs–tau–tau coupling.

 For the theoretical background and data description, see:
 - [theory_overview.md](theory/theory_overview.md)